Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 Is there any way to get cheaper international shipping?

 Fangamer sometimes has discounted international shipping sales, so that’s a good time to buy if shipping costs are normally too much.
-(Note that I don’t actually handle the book shipping myself, I just do the writing.)
+Again, note that I don’t actually handle the book production or shipping myself, I just do the writing.

 Studying & Careers